-Anthocyanins, for one, reduce blood pressure.
+Anthocyanins, for one, may help reduce blood pressure.
 High blood pressure is one of the risk factors for cardiovascular disease (2).
-Similarly, these substances reduce cholesterol and triglyceride levels, other risk factors of cardiovascular diseases like coronary heart disease (2).
+Similarly, these substances may help reduce cholesterol and triglyceride levels, other risk factors of cardiovascular diseases like coronary heart disease (2).

 Better Digestive Health

 Eating red cabbage can also improve your digestive health due to its high fiber content.
 Fiber eases digestion and keeps food moving easily through your digestive system.
 As a result, you have a lower risk of experiencing constipation (2).